MasterBrian/blog/_posts/2020-12-10-github-pages.md

 title: Your Website
 ---

-## Welcome To Your Website
+# Welcome To Your Website

 You can use the [editor on GitHub](https://github.com/MasterBrian/masterbrian.github.io/edit/gh-pages/_posts/2020-12-08-github-pages.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 Zaz: I encourage you to click into the editor link and play around with the posts.
-Once you get a feel for the format, you're more than welcome to delete this Welcome post, as you won't really need it.
+Once you get a feel for the format, you're more than welcome to delete this Welcome post (or any others I started as demonstration), as you won't really need those.

 ### Markdown